quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Explicit Congestion Notification {#ecn}

-QUIC endpoints can use Explicit Congestion Notification (ECN) {{!RFC3168}} to detect and respond to network congestion.
-ECN allows an endpoint to set an ECT codepoint in the ECN field of an IP packet.
+QUIC endpoints can use ECN {{!RFC3168}} to detect and respond to network congestion.
+ECN allows an endpoint to set an ECN-Capable Transport (ECT) codepoint in the ECN field of an IP packet.
 A network node can then indicate congestion by setting the CE codepoint in the ECN field instead of dropping the packet {{?RFC8087}}.
 Endpoints react to reported congestion by reducing their